OpenHD/Documentation/general/faq.md

 #### Is latency going to improve in future updates?

-Latency is almost entirely a result of the kind of video encoder and decoder hardware being used on the AirPi and GroundPi.
-And the latency of the HDMI-Screen.
-With the Raspberry Pi, as encoder there is a lower limit to the minimum latency that can be achieved. h265 can lower the latency a lot, but there is no raspberrySBC which is able to encode h265, but the Nvidia jetson will reduce latency.
+In OpenHD 2.2 we started to highly focus on latency.
+The first releases will have a pretty average latency, but currently we're saving every ms we can.
+But with 2.2 we returned to the same latency, which ez-wifibroadcast had, which was significally lower than OpenHD.

-With custom Hardware we are able to reduce the latency even more, but NDA's forbid us to release how.
+With h265 and custom Hardware we are able to reduce the latency even more.

 #### What do these numbers mean on the OSD display?